SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

       (IssueEditor like '%John Doe%' OR Requestor like '%John Doe%' OR qualityinspector like '%John Doe%')
    </condition>

-The next highlighted part in the code block defines that the list search associated with that list, will search in the attributes IssueID or Title.
+The next highlighted part in the code block defines that the list search associated with that list will search in the attributes IssueID or Title.

  .. code-block:: xml
    :emphasize-lines: 2